 This is also good for your emotional, mental, spiritual, and physical health.
 You will be able to feel the benefits of having boundaries.

 When you don’t have any in place, you will feel that also.
-You will feel like you are taking advantage of, and just being around people will wear you out.
+You will feel like you are taken advantage of, and just being around people will wear you out.

 Come on this journey with me and let me help you figure out what exactly a boundary is and how to set them up in your relationship.